About MARS Bioimaging Ltd

 • Winner of Champion Producer/Manufacturer (Small Enterprise) – Champion Canterbury Business Awards 2018

-Our Team
+Executive Team

 Mark Figgitt is a highly respected executive and director with four decades of technology and leadership experience, including leading growth for health software, cardiology and radiology providers, Change Healthcare ANZ and HSTM Group NZ for the past six years.
 He is a proven leader with a distinguished track record of innovation, global growth, and a deep knowledge of technology commercialisation across many industries including health.